Notes to the Consolidated Financial Statements

 For the impairment tests of intangible assets with an indefinite useful life and goodwill, the Group applies the most recent business plans (period of four years) and the assumptions therein concerning development of prices, markets and the Group’s market shares.
 To discount future cashflows, the Group applies market or country-specific discount rates.
 Management considers the discount rates, the growth rates and the development of the operating margins to be the crucial parameters for the calculation of the recoverable amount.
 More detailed information is disclosed in Note 11.

-The Group recognises provisions when it has a present legal or constructive obligation to transfer economic benefits as a result of past events, and when a reasonable estimate of the size of the obligation can be made.
+The Group recognises provisions when it has a present legal or constructive obligation to transfer economic benefits as a result of past events, and when a reasonable estimate of the amount of the obligation can be made.
 The Group warrants its products against defects and accrues provisions for such warranties at the time of sale based on estimated claims.
 Actual warranty costs are charged against the accrued provisions when incurred.

+The Group focuses on sanitary technology and bathroom ceramics in the sanitary industry.
+The products are primarily sold through the wholesale channel.
 Net sales correspond to the amount of consideration to be expected from contracts with customers for the sale of products and do not include any amounts recovered on behalf of third parties.

 Sales per transaction are recorded at a single point in time at which the customer obtains effective control over the products that have been delivered.
 This single point in time depends on the different terms of delivery.